shreya1sharma/ShreyaSharma/_posts/2019-06-02-Research-Paper.markdown

 parts which do not fit your common sense

 ### 4. Circle the unknown terms
-a.
-While reading, there may be many terms or concepts that you are unfamiliar with.
+* While reading, there may be many terms or concepts that you are unfamiliar with.
 Circle all those.
 Google them after first reading.
 These are bridge to fill your knowledge gaps.

-b.
-Another recommendation is to circle the words which eased your understanding and made your reading smooth.
+* Another recommendation is to circle the words which eased your understanding and made your reading smooth.
 This helps you to learn how to select words for concise, cohesive writing.

-c.
-If there are too many circles in the paper, it’s a warning sign that you are jumping into this paper too early.
+* If there are too many circles in the paper, it’s a warning sign that you are jumping into this paper too early.
 You must read some more basic paper first, and then shift to the advanced one.

 ### 5. Mark all the important references
-a.
-You can refer them to find new papers for your literature survey.
+* You can refer them to find new papers for your literature survey.
 Literature survey is another skill which I will discuss about in another blog.

-b.
-Helps you to create a chain of thoughts and innovations.
+* Helps you to create a chain of thoughts and innovations.

 ### 6. Build upon it
-a.
-Your goal to read a paper is to get new ideas and further stimulate new ideas in your mind for your own problem.
+* Your goal to read a paper is to get new ideas and further stimulate new ideas in your mind for your own problem.

-b.
 So after reading the paper, you can do the following things:

   i.
 If you do not have a problem at hand, find the areas of improvement in the paper.
 Which assumptions/limitations can you minimize?
 Which application you can make with this technique?
 What problems are yet to be solved?